Terra del Sole

-Terra del Sole was a town constructed in 1564 for Cosimo I de’ Medici by Baldassarre Lanci of Urbino, in what is now the Province of Forlì-Cesena, northern Italy.
+Terra del Sole is a town constructed in 1564 for Cosimo I de’ Medici by Baldassarre Lanci of Urbino, in what is now the Province of Forlì-Cesena, northern Italy.
 It was one of the first fortified cities to be constructed entirely from new on a planned grid system.
 Meaning Town of the Sun it was conceived to be the ideal town of the Renaissance period.